2006-Scape/2006Scape/README.md

 *Advanced*

-To compile any module from the command line, run `mvn clean install compile package`
+To compile any module from the command line, run `mvn clean install`

 ## How to get your code onto this project page